Yashasvi-30/Twitter-Sentiment-Analysis-Project/README.md

 ## 🖼️ UI Preview

 The Streamlit app has a clean and minimal interface with:
-- A light-themed background with text placed in a dark transparent container for readability.
+- A light-themed background with text placed in a  container for readability.
 - A footer with author info and a GitHub link.

 ## 📌 Features